aa-sharma/micro_hydro_bc_II/README.md

 2. Real Power Loss Minimization: Identifying and reducing energy losses in transmission lines and transformers.
 3. System Optimization: Optimizing the capital investment by optimally selecting the equipment ratings and their configurations

+The Newton-Raphson method is used by the program in this study.

 <img src="power-flow-problem-table.png" width="75%">

 <img src="power-flow-equations1.png" width="75%">